cqframework/cql-execution/README.md

   * Unfiltered context retrieves
   * Unfiltered context references to other libraries
   * External functions
+* While the source code of `cql-execution` is in TypeScript, full-fledged typing of the library is not yet implemented
+  * Conversion from JavaScript to TypeScript was done in [this pull request](https://github.com/cqframework/cql-execution/pull/260), with the intent on making incremental type improvements in subsequent pull requests.

 The above is a partial list covering the most significant limitations.
 For more details, see the [CQL_Execution_Features.xlsx](CQL_Execution_Features.xlsx) spreadsheet.